SabriGhazali/react-native-jitsi-meet-sdk/README.md

 # react-native-jitsi-meet-sdk

-React native wrapper for Jitsi Meet SDK Library
+React native wrapper for Jitsi Meet SDK Library.
 This Library implements the Jitsi SDK with a native activity on the Android side and a viewController for iOS part, which give you a better experience and less problems.

 ## Installation